 EVs are IN, ICE vehicles are OUT

 However, EVs, plug-in EVs, and hybrids have made their way successfully into the global market.
 EVs have dropped in price with lithium ion batteries getting cheaper and more efficient.
 Globally, EVs have developed a considerable market share of vehicle sales in many countries.
-Now sales of EVs are mandated in many countries, with implementation of these mandates right around the corner.
+Now sales of EVs are mandated in many countries, with the implementation of these mandates right around the corner.
 However, there is still no complete infrastructure developed for the continual charging of EVs that will completely rely upon electricity in most countries.

 Seventeen countries have taken varying types of action, from soft targets to strong commitments, to phase out Internal Combustion Engine (ICE) vehicles and increase the number of Electric Vehicles (EVs).
 FROM: theclimatecenter.org/actions-by-countries-phase-out-gas